Sweet Soy Glazed Meatballs Recipe

 Method

-1. Combine ground meat, minced garlic, grated ginger, five-spice powder, soy sauce, and honey in a mixing bowl.
+1. Combine ground meat, minced garlic, grated ginger, five-spice powder in a mixing bowl.
 Mix thoroughly until all ingredients are evenly incorporated, then shape into small meatballs about 1 inch in diameter.

 2. Heat vegetable oil in a large skillet over medium heat until shimmering.
 Carefully add the meatballs, placing them in a single layer.
 Cook for about 4-5 minutes, turning occasionally, until they develop a golden-brown crust and are cooked through on the inside.